Brillia Review: Do Homeopathic Focus Pills Work?

 Brillia’s own “Verified Science” page reports the following side effects for trial participants taking the supplement: headaches (2% of users), impaired glucose tolerance (2%), hay fever (2%).

-The same page concludes: “Therefore, Brillia is determined to be completely safe” which seems strange considering the above information.
+The same page concludes: “Therefore, Brillia is determined to be completely safe,” which is counterintuitive given the documented side effects above.

-We do not believe that Brillia will cause side effects for the average consumer for the same reason that we do not believe any homeopathic medication will: the active ingredients are included at too low of a dose to have any biological effects or side effects.
+We do not believe that Brillia is likely to cause side effects in healthy individuals for the same reason that we do not believe any homeopathic medication will: the active ingredients are included at too low of a dose to have any biological effects or side effects.

-A video published by NBC News is only two minutes long and explores results from a medical study which found that behavioral therapy was highly effective for ADHD in children.
+A video published by NBC News is only two minutes long and explores results from a clinical study which found that behavioral therapy was highly effective for ADHD in children:

 Our Clean Nootropic Picks